Modern home with vinyl windows

 How long does a typical window replacement take?

 For an average home, a trained crew can replace about 10–14 windows in one day, including removal, installation, insulating, sealing and cleanup.
-Larger or more complex projects (bay/bow units, structural repairs) may span two days.
+Larger or more complex projects may span two days.

-Can I replace just one or a few windows, or do I need to do the whole house?
+Can I replace just one or a few windows?

 You can replace any number of windows.
 Many homeowners start with the worst-performing rooms, then complete the rest later.
 We'll match style and color so the home stays consistent.